FFreitas997/documentation/spring-framework.md

 Spring provides a comprehensive testing support for unit testing, integration testing, and end-to-end testing.
 Spring Testing Framework provides the following features:

+Spring Boot provides the following annotations for testing:

 1. **@SpringBootTest**: Annotation to test Spring Boot applications.
    - Loads the Spring ApplicationContext
    - Support for Spring dependency injection
    - You can access data from Spring `application.properties`
 2. **@WebMvcTest**: Annotation to test Spring MVC controllers.
 3. **@DataJpaTest**: Annotation to test JPA repositories.
 4. **@MockBean**: Annotation to mock a bean in a Spring application context.
 5. **@AutoConfigureMockMvc**: Annotation to auto-configure the MockMvc instance.
+6. **@TestPropertySource**: Annotation to specify the properties file for testing.
+7. **@TestConfiguration**: Annotation to define a configuration class for testing.

+**_ReflectionTestUtils_**: Spring provides a utility class `ReflectionTestUtils` to set the value of private fields in a class using reflection.